glnster/zen-dotfiles/README.md

 ### 2. Clone this repo into a dotfiles directory

 ### 3. Create symlinks
-Save copies of the following files for back if you have them:
+Save copies of the following files for backup if you have them:
 - aliases
 - functions
 - .zshrc